microsoftgraph/msgraph-sdk-powershell/src/Sites/v1.0/docs/Get-MgGroupSiteAnalyticTime.md

 # Get-MgGroupSiteAnalyticTime

 ## SYNOPSIS
-Get [itemAnalytics][] about the views that took place under this resource.\nThe itemAnalytics resource is a convenient way to get activity stats for allTime and the lastSevenDays.\nFor a custom time range or interval, use the [getActivitiesByInterval][] API.
+Get [itemAnalytics][] about the views that took place under this resource.\nThe itemAnalytics resource is a convenient way to get activity stats for allTime and the lastSevenDays.\nFor a custom time range or interval, use the getActivitiesByInterval][] API.
+This API is available in the following [national cloud deployments.

 ## SYNTAX